plone/guillotina/docs/source/developer/behavior.md

 # Behaviors

-Besides having static content type definition with its schema there is the concept of behaviors that provide us cross-content type definitions with specific marker interface to create adapters and subscribers based on that behavior and not the content type.
+Besides having static content types definitions with their schema, there is the concept of behaviors that provide us definitions accross content types with specific marker interface to create adapters and subscribers based on that behavior and not the content type.

 ## Definition of a behavior

-If you want to have a shared behavior based on some fields and operations that needs to be shared across different content you can define them on a guillotina.schema interface:
+If you want to have a shared behavior based on some fields and operations that needs to be shared across different content types you can define them on a `guillotina.schema` interface:

 ```python
     from guillotina.interfaces import IFormFieldProvider